Does this test have other names?

 A urine glucose test is used to indirectly determine whether your levels of glucose, or blood sugar, are within a healthy range.
 It's used to monitor both type 1 and type 2 diabetes.

 If your blood glucose rises above normal, your kidneys get rid of the extra glucose in your urine.
 That's why a urine glucose test may be able to determine whether your blood glucose is too high.

 Although easier to perform than a blood test, a urine test for glucose is not as accurate as a blood test.
 Urine tests are usually used only when blood testing for glucose is difficult or impossible.

 Why do I need this test?

-If you are pregnant and are at risk of developing gestational diabetes, you may be screened frequently during and for about 12 weeks after your pregnancy.
+If you are pregnant and are at risk of developing gestational diabetes, you may be screened frequently during and after your pregnancy.

 What other tests might I have along with this test?

 A urine glucose test may be done along with more sensitive and accurate blood tests.
 A urine test alone is not typically used to diagnose diabetes.
 Other tests that are used to diagnose diabetes or monitor blood glucose include blood glucose testing and an A1C blood test.
 Also, because heart health is so closely tied to diabetes, regular checks of blood pressure, cholesterol, and triglycerides are important, too.